carlos8f/templ/README.md

   })
   .get('/about', function (req, res, next) {
     // use layouts/about.hbs as layout, and render pages/about.hbs inside it
-    // the second argument is available as vars in the templates
     // you can also pass a specific context object to override res.vars: res.render('pages/about', {name: 'carlos'}, {layout: 'layouts/about'});
   })